 - Discipline – What would make us sell?
 This focuses on the key risks and any non-negotiables of the investment case.

 In addition, another member of the team will be appointed to play the role of devil’s advocate ahead of the discussion.
 The purpose of this is to uncover assumptions and challenge these so that ultimately a superior recommendation can be reached.
-The head of the UK equities team, Gerard Callahan, takes detailed minutes of these discussions, which provide an base line for the team for future discussions.
+The head of the UK equities team, Gerard Callahan, takes detailed minutes of these discussions, which provide an anchor for the team for future discussions.
 Specifically, Gerard’s notes record the risks identified around a stock as well as the reasons for selling.
-This is important, as it acts as a barrier to analysts and portfolio managers from shifting the goal posts on stocks over time, forcing them to retain their objectivity.
+The team say that this is important, as it acts as a barrier to analysts and portfolio managers from shifting the goal posts on stocks over time, forcing them to retain their objectivity.

 Stage 3 – Decision

-In terms of portfolio construction, while the team actively discusses all of the stocks, the final decision as to what stocks enter the portfolio is down to the lead manager, or managers of the respective portfolios.
+In terms of portfolio construction, while the team actively discusses all of the stocks, the final decision as to what enters the portfolio is down to the lead manager, or managers of the respective portfolios.
 This is designed to give individual accountability on top of the team discussion.

 In terms of sales, loss of faith in a company’s management is an instant trigger for a sale.
 The managers also sell if they feel that a business model is not working, or if the market has caught up with their expectations for a company.

 Figure 1 provides a breakdown of the portfolio by sector as at the end of July 2022 and illustrates the diverse nature of the investment ideas within the portfolio.
-It should be remembered that whilst this provides a useful illustration, the allocations are a result of the managers’ stock selection decisions and will change based on these, rather than big macroeconomic views.
-As should be expected of a concentrated growth portfolio such as this, which is not managed with respect to a benchmark, there are large chunks of the market to which BGUK offers no exposure.
+Whilst this may provide a useful illustration, the allocations are a result of the managers’ stock selection decisions and will change based on these, rather than big macro views.
+As might be expected of a concentrated growth portfolio such as this, which is not managed with respect to a benchmark, there are large chunks of the market to which BGUK offers no exposure.

 New additions and exits

-Reflecting the managers’ low-turnover approach, the number of stocks entering and exiting the portfolio in a given year is likely to be limited.
+Arguably reflecting the managers’ low-turnover approach, the number of stocks entering and exiting the portfolio in a given year tends to be limited.
 For example, during the year ended 30 April 2022, five new positions were added: Exscientia, Oxford Nanopore Technologies, Naked Wines, Wayve (this is a new private holding), and Wise, while three positions were exited in their entirety: Ultra Electronics, James Fisher & Sons and Jackson Financial.

-Naked Wines was discussed in detail on page 11 of our August 2021 initiation note and we recommend readers see this for more details.
+Naked Wines was discussed in detail on page 10 of our August 2021 initiation note and readers may wish to see this for more details.

-As noted on page 6, Ultra Electronics has left the portfolio as it was subject to a takeover by Cobham (while Home Serve and Euromoney Institutional Investor, which are also subject to recommended bids, are expected to leave the portfolio later this year, assuming that these transactions complete as expected).
-James Fisher & Sons is a marine engineering services company, which BGUK’s managers say has interesting intellectual property.
-It is exposed to the oil & gas sector and has faced headwinds in the form of low energy prices for a number of years that, when coupled with poor execution, has meant that growth has not come through as anticipated.
+As noted on page 5, Ultra Electronics has left the portfolio as it was subject to a takeover by Cobham (while Home Serve and Euromoney Institutional Investor, which are also subject to recommended bids, are expected to leave the portfolio later this year, assuming that these transactions complete as expected).
+James Fisher & Sons is a marine engineering services company, which BGUK’s managers say has interesting IP.
+It is exposed to the oil & gas sector and has faced headwinds in the form of low energy prices for a number of years.
+The managers say that the poor pricing environment, when coupled with poor execution, has meant that growth has not come through as anticipated.
 Jackson Financial was demerged from Prudential in September 2021, resulting in two separate listings.
 BGUK continues to hold Prudential, but Jackson – which is focused on the US – was not relevant to BGUK’s mandate and so the position was sold.